PhosphorLang/PhosphorSpecifications/ideas/modules.md

 Namespaces can consist of one or several levels (example: `MyProgramme.Utility.Math`). \
 The top-level namespace is the first of these levels (here: `MyProgramme`). \
 Additionally, a namespace can have a prefix (example: `MyCompany.MyDepartment:MyProgramme.Utility`), which is placed before the top-level namespace and seperated by a colon.
 Prefixes can be nested the same way as namespaces. \
-Prefixes can be used to group namespaces together without compromising the `internal` access modifier.
+Prefixes can be used to group namespaces together without compromising the `public` access modifier. `public` modules are only accessable from modules with the same top-level namespace and the same prefix.

 ## Import